jbush001/NyuziProcessor/software/render-object/README.md

 - Add near plane clipping.
 Currently, when triangle points are at or behind the camera, it will draw really odd things.
 Need to adjust the triangle in this case, potentially splitting into two.
 - Ability to have state changes.
-Need proper command queues rather than hard coded state in main.
+Need proper command queue rather than hard coded state in main.
-- Allocating resources in global constructors is bad.
-Should clean this up.